 (Pocket-lint) - Samsung's new Galaxy Tab Active 3 is now available to buy in the US.
 A rugged tablet designed for tough environments, it features an IP68 rating for dust and water resistance and can withstand drops of up to 1.5 metres.

 The Galaxy Tab Active 3 follows the Galaxy Tab Active 2.
 And, like last year’s Galaxy Tab Active Pro, it now works better with gloves, offering physical navigation buttons rather than touch-sensitive ones, and there’s a settings option so it can recognise touches in “thin work gloves”.

 Samsung is promising to support “up to three generations of Android OS upgrades" - but it launches with the Android 11 OS.

 Other features include a 13-megapixel rear camera, a 5-megapixel selfie camera, an Exynos 9810 processor, 4GB of RAM, either 64 or 128GB of storage (expandable by up to 1TB via microSD), fast-charging over USB or POGO pins, and a 5,050mAh removable battery.

 Samsung said each of the new tablet’s cameras are optimised for barcode scanning.
 Plus, the tablet's S Pen is IP68 certified, as well.

-The Galaxy Tab Active 3 is available in the UK, Europe, and Asia, in both LTE connectivity and Wi-Fi-only versions, starting at £539.
-You can get it from Samsung's Business website.
-For reference, the Galaxy Tab Active 2 started at $420 when it launched in the US in 2018.
+The Galaxy Tab Active 3 is available, in both LTE connectivity and Wi-Fi-only versions, starting at $490.
+It also launched last October in the UK, Europe, and Asia, starting at £539.
+You can get it from Samsung Business.
+For reference, the Galaxy Tab Active 2 started at $420.